blakemcbride/BookLion/README.md

 of the technology chosen for its development.
 It is the first web-based application I wrote.
 Not fully understanding the landscape, wanting to avoid HTML, and falling for Google's hype, I chose the Google Web Toolkit (GWT).
 Also, in ignorance, I chose the Hibernate ORM.
 Both turned out to be extremely poor choices.
-Yet, the system runs fine and I've learned some valuable lessons.
+Yet, the system runs fine, and I've learned some valuable lessons.

 This system requires: